This Small Vessel Chief Engineer CoC is a similar level to the old Y1 CoC. You can obtain this CoC by:

-Information on the conversion routes from Yacht to Small Vessel CoCs can be found here.
+- converting your current Yacht or other non SV CoC (information on the conversion routes from Yacht and other types of CoC to Small Vessel CoCs can be found here);

 The courses that you must undertake for this are: